Contact Us

 • Community: Los Pinos

-Thanks to Reyna's salary from her work at Mi Esperanza, she can also help her mom with medical bills.
+Thanks to Reina's salary from her work at Mi Esperanza, she can also help her mom with medical bills.

-Reina is thankful to God and to the Mi Esperanza Project for the opportunities it has brought to her family.
+Reina is grateful to God and to the Mi Esperanza Project for the opportunities it has provided for her family.
 And the hope of a brighter future for her children.

 Glenda Baca